chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 - Language: Mandarin, to remove the English barrier for most listeners
 - Length: most episodes are around 10 minutes so people can fit them into a commute or short break; in‑depth interviews run closer to an hour for listeners who want a deeper dive
 - Structure: start with beginner‑friendly topics and gradually go deeper, so new listeners can choose their own entry point
-- Guests: invite practitioners from incident response, governance, engineering, and other roles to show what security work actually looks like
+- Guests: invite practitioners from incident response, governance, engineering, and other roles to show what security work actually looks like day to day

+---

-## 4. 0 to 1: From Idea to Launch
+## 5. 0 to 1: From Idea to Launch

 ### Discovery and validation
 - Talked with friends, colleagues, and early listeners about how they currently learn about security and what confuses or scares them